ColumPaget/Hashrat/README.md

   -rawlines       Read lines from stdin and hash each line independantly, INCLUDING any trailing whitespace.
 (This is compatible with 'echo text | md5sum')
   -rl             Read lines from stdin and hash each line independantly, INCLUDING any trailing whitespace.
 (This is compatible with 'echo text | md5sum')
   -cgi            Run in HTTP CGI mode
+  -xdialog        Run in 'xdialog' (zenity, yad or qarama) mode.
+  -dialog-types <types>  Specify a list of dialog commands and use the first found on the system.
+Default is 'yad,zenity,qarma'.
-  -net            Treat 'file' arguments as either ssh or http URLs, and pull files over the network and then hash them (Allows hashing of files on remote machines).
+  -iprefix <prefix> String to prefix all input before hashing -oprefix <prefix> Prefix to add to the front of output hashes -net            Treat 'file' arguments as either ssh or http URLs, and pull files over the network and then hash them (Allows hashing of files on remote machines).
                   URLs are in the format ssh://[username]:[password]@[host]:[port] or http://[username]:[password]@[host]:[port]..
   -idfile <path>  Path to an ssh private key file to use to authenticate INSTEAD OF A PASSWORD when pulling files via ssh.